14 Bug Report Templates to Copy for QA Testing [2024]

 Fortunately, you can speed up that process dramatically by using Marker.io for Jira.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your Jira issue—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your Jira issue.

 If your team is already using Jira, consider signing up for a free Marker.io trial.